andrewcampi/pywebiosecure/README.md

 ## Installation

 - Download the two folders in this repo.
-- Copy them both to your python library folder.
+- Copy them both to your python packages folder.

 ## Example code (Auto generate cert)